Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-Your manuscript is both good and original, but the part that is good is notoriginal and the part that is original is not good.		-- Samuel Johnson
+Your best consolation is the hope that the things you failed to get weren'treally worth having.
 </details>

 <details>